 - Running when you come near them

-These are all perfectly normal behaviors, and you have to remember that cats kind of just does their own thing.
+These are all perfectly normal behaviors, and you have to remember that cats kind of just do their own thing.
 If they normally respond to being called, but suddenly don’t, chances are, they don’t hate you, they’re just off doing their own thing.

 As a reminder, some cats tend to hiss as well when they want to be left alone, so don’t take it personally if they do.